Cuban National Ballet: The ballet today

 Through the Ballet Nacional and its network of schools, Alicia and Fernando Alonso created a uniquely Cuban-style of dance.
 Besides the improvement of the traditional repertoire, it fosters a strong choreographic movement with works that rank among the most significant achievements of contemporary choreography.
-Including some of the very first dancers that attended the school, such as Ernesto Alvarez, Sadaise Arencibia, Elier Bourzac, and Joel Carreno.
+Including some of the first dancers that attended the school, such as Ernesto Alvarez, Sadaise Arencibia, Elier Bourzac, and Joel Carreno.

 Though elderly and nearly blind, Alicia Alonso remained at the helm of the Ballet Nacional, although there have been repeated requests for new leadership.
 After giving her last performance in 1993 at the age of 72, Prima Ballerina Alicia Alonso continued to organize the Nutcrackers with great success at the Valencia main theater, as a part of the Spanish tour.
 Her example, dedication and hard work continues to be the motivation forces of Cuban ballet, whose style reflects hers without slavish copying.

 The development of Cuban artists has been a goal of the government under Fidel Castro, which continues to provide state support for dance education and performance.
 The government subsidies reflect the importance of dance in Cuban society, where social dances are a part of everyday life.

 In January 2019, Alicia Alonso named dancer Viengsay Valdés as deputy artistic director of the Cuban National Ballet.
 As of January 2019, Alicia Alonso was still general director of the ballet, however she died that October at age 98.
 After Alonso's death, Viengsay Valdés became the artistic director.